BEAST-Fitting/beast/docs/beast_development.rst

     $ python setup.py test --remote-data --coverage

 Make sure the documentation can be created.
-The resulting files can be viewed in a web browser by point to files in the `docs/_build/html subdirectory`.

     .. code:: shell

       $ python setup.py build_docs

+The resulting HTML files are placed in `docs/_build/html` subdirectory, and can be viewed in a web browser.

 Collaborating and Contributing
 ==============================